BryanKoo/english-word-translation/README.md

-# English2Japanese Dictionary
+# English2Japanese Word to Word Dictionary
-Vocabulary learning is one of the first thing to do for learning any foreign languages.
+Vocabulary learning is one of the first thing to do for learning any foreign language because it is the process acquiring building blocks in second language acquisition.

-We can build English vocabulary learning content based on data structure as below.
+Flash cards are helpful for learning and memorizing things that are simple but numerous, like vocabulary.
+When we create bilingual flash cards for vocabulary, the one side of the card will be a foreign word and an image like http://www.eslkidslab.com/flashcards/set2/toyflashcards/toys%20flashcardsmall0000.jpg, and the other side will be the equivalant word in native language.
+Because example usage of the word is also helpful for vocabulary learning, we need structured data as below.
+* Foreign word (text)
-* English word (string)
+  * meaning of the word (image)
-  * example phrases/sentences in English (strings)
+  * example phrases/sentences in foreign language (text + image)
-  * meaning of the word (images)
+  * level of word (from difficulty and frequency)
-  * equivalant word(s) in foreign language (string)
+  * equivalant word(s) in native language (text)

-When we build above English vocabulary learning contents for multiple other languages, the first two records will be the same for all.
-Only the third record should be prepared for each language.
+If we build English vocabulary contents for multiple other native languages.
+Then the first three records will be the same for all native languages.
+Only the fourth records are different for each language.
-The third record is not the full explanation of the English word but short equivalent word(s) in foreign language.
+It is not the lengthy explanation of the English that can be seen in the dictionary book.
+For multiple native languages, preparing the third column will be the most time consuming.
 I am going to build English dictionaries for multiple other languages in programmatic way for the third record.
 Japanese is the first and other asian languages will be followed.